Walker's slam helps "visiting" Brewers beat Marlins 10-2 (Sep 15, 2017) | FOX Sports

 Walker’s slam helps “visiting” Brewers beat Marlins 10-2 (Sep 15, 2017)

+MILWAUKEE (AP) The Milwaukee Brewers gave Miller Park a South Florida feel by adding palm trees , fake flamingos and giant blue and pink sea shells to a concourse in center field.

+They stopped being so welcoming to the road-weary Miami Marlins in the eighth inning on Friday night.

-MILWAUKEE (AP) Neil Walker hit a grand slam during an eight-run eighth inning that broke a tie, and the Brewers beat the Marlins 10-2 on Friday night in the opening game of a series relocated from Miami to Milwaukee because of the aftermath of Hurricane Irma.
+Neil Walker hit a grand slam during the eight-run eighth that broke a tie, and the Brewers beat the Marlins 10-2 in the opening game of a series relocated from Miami to Milwaukee because of the aftermath of Hurricane Irma.

+”It was one of our best innings of the year,” Brewers manager Craig Counsell said about the eighth, which helped Milwaukee remain three games back of the Cubs in the NL Central.

 QUOTABLE